TedHusted/awake/awake.md/awake.md

 “Agreed,” replies Elena.

 Elena and Tessa are eating at either side of a counter separating the living area with the kitchen.
-Tessa scoops more mixed salad on to her plate and asks, “Did you find out anything about the software changes to Ally?”
+Tessa scoops more mixed salad on to her plate.
+She asks, “Did you find out anything about the software changes to Ally?”

 “Yes, Brent found the change but said it was made with the wrong account, and he wasn’t sure of the actual author.
 He’ll sort it out tomorrow with the rest of the team.”